 Producing and Consuming Data

-Related to the bandwidth-topic is the problem of producing only the amount of data that can be consumed on the receiving end.
+Related to the "traffic" topic is the problem of producing only the amount of data that can be consumed on the receiving end.
 If performance or frame rate don't keep up with incoming events they are outdated before they are executed.